SUNCAT-Center/CatLearn/docs/installation.md

 # Installation

 A number of different methods can be used to run the CatLearn code.

+## Requirements

+-   ase
+-   h5py
+-   networkx
+-   numpy
+-   pandas
+-   scikit-learn
+-   scipy
+-   tqdm

+## Installation using pip

 The easiest way to install CatLearn is with:

 ```shell
 $ pip install catlearn
 ```

 This will automatically install the code as well as the dependencies.

+## Installation from source

 To get the most up-to-date development version of the code, you can clone the git repository to a local directory with:

 ```shell
 $ git clone https://github.com/SUNCAT-Center/CatLearn.git